-San José State University is committed to maintaining a safe education and working
+San Jose State is committed to maintaining a safe education and working environment

-environment free of Discrimination, Harassment and Sexual Violence and does so by
+free of discrimination, harassment and sexual violence and does so by following the

-In addition to the executive orders, there are other federal and state resources available to you: Title VII of the Civil Rights Act, Title IX, & the Federal Employment & Housing Act (FEHA)
+In addition to the executive orders, other federal and state resources are available to you: Title VII of the Civil Rights Act, Title IX and the Federal Employment & Housing Act (FEHA)

 CSU Executive Orders

 - Notice of Non-Discrimination on the Basis of Sex (PDF)(Executive Order 1095, Attachment A)